No, is the simple answer.

 2. Stop using all those hair accessories!
 Ideally, you should avoid them altogether, at least until your hair has started growing back.
 At the very least, you should reduce wearing them as much as you can.
 And if you do need to wear a hat, try to make sure it's a loose fitting one.

 3. Keep your hair clean.
 The subject of hygiene does have a part to play in the hair loss process.
-So, remove all the braids, etc & wash your hair every two days.
-Learn more about hair hygiene?
+So, remove all the braids, etc. and wash your hair every one or two days.
+Learn how hair hygiene might contribute to hair loss.

 4. Keep calm.
 Any type of hair loss can cause stress.
 And stress is only going to makes things worse.
 So, simply by realizing what's causing your hair loss, and knowing that your hair will grow back (given the chance) this should help prevent you from panicking.